ledtorch/Design-Learning-Tree/Wed & Front-end Design Branch.md

 The gardener has right to accept or reject your contribution for keep this branch __Simple & Functional__.

-- About Wed & Front-end design
+- Design
 	- [](#)()
-- Wed & Front-end design tools
+- Tools
 	- [](#)()
 	- [](#)()
-- Wed & Front-end design resource
+- Resource
 	- [](#)()
-- Wed & Front-end design news
+- News
 	- [](#)()

 ----
-Gardener: Jerry
+Gardeners: Jerry